ausbru87/groundbreaker-demo/cluster-config/README.md

 ### Deploy Cluster Secrets Management

-We will use a lower-level Hive (underneath ACM Cluster Management) to deploy secrets to nodes.
+We will use a lower-level Hive (underneath ACM Cluster Management) resource called a SyncSet to deploy secrets to nodes.
 We want to do this because we need to "push" secrets to the managed clusters from the hub cluster but without storing them in Git.

 Alternatively we could use some central secret store like Vault but that is out of scope for this project.

+Another strategy would be to use ACM's ManifestWork which is similar but would require applying to each cluster indivdually, this way we only apply one resource and it works for all.

 ```
 $ cat <<EOF | oc create -f -